Endpoint Protection#

 Level 2 and Level 3 Maturities#

-For the Level 2 and Level 3 maturities, all of the guidance for the Level 1 maturity applies, but the specifics of your network configuration and the number of endpoints you serve may affect whether you can implement EDR through the EI-ISAC.
-Contact elections@cisecurity.org for more information.
+For the Level 2 and Level 3 maturities, all of the guidance for the Level 1 maturity applies, but the specifics of your network configuration and the number of endpoints you serve may affect whether you can implement EDR through the MS-ISAC.
+Contact info@msisac.org for more information.

 Cost-Effective Tools#